dmiccoli18/Java-code/README.md

 Project1: A simple project I made in undergrad, it acts as connect4 that can be played in IntelliJ IDEA

-WufferBot (coming soon): I made a bot that works on Telegram for a variety of uses, both fun and useful. the bot itself does not run due to the scrubbing of sensitive information for public release (like telegram ID and bot token) but runs when said information is added.
+WufferBot (coming soon): I made a bot that works on Telegram for a variety of uses, both fun and useful.
+The bot itself does not run due to the scrubbing of sensitive information for public release (like telegram ID and bot token) but runs when said information is added. anything in <brackets> requires sensitive information